-Pompeo press his campaign against Chinese telecommucations companies during trip to Eastern Europe
+Pompeo presses his campaign against Chinese telecom companies during trip to Eastern Europe

 The dual actions were the latest in a series of restrictions and punishments the administration is applying to China and people who work for the ruling Communist Party.
 Pompeo and other U.S. officials claim previous administrations turned a “blind eye” to China’s aggression and expanding influence around the world with the naive hope it would become less repressive.

-Tensions between Washington and Beijing have deteriorated to the lowest level in decades as they spar over such issues as Hong Kong’s status, technology and the expulsions of diplomats and journalists.
+Tensions between Washington and Beijing have increased to the highest level in decades as they spar over such issues as Hong Kong’s status, technology and the expulsions of diplomats and journalists.

 According to the State Department, there are 75 Confucius Institute facilities around the United States, the vast majority on college campuses.
 Many universities have already shut them down.